 The most important aspect of increasing traffic to your Amazon listings is properly implemented Keyword Research.
 There are lots of ways to drive targeted traffic to your listings including off-site promotions and internal sponsored product campaigns, but the best way to garner a #1 Best Seller is to leverage organic traffic based on relevant researched keywords strategically placed in your listing.

 An Introduction to Amazon SEO Strategy

 There are a few key principles you will need to implement to execute an effective Amazon SEO strategy.
-Knowing what makes a good SEO strategy is vital and that starts with keyword research.
+Knowing what makes a good SEO strategy is crucial and that starts with keyword research.
 You have to know what Amazon customers are searching for and use relevant terms in your product listing in order to get in front of them.
 The key here is relevant.
 It doesn’t matter how high the search volume is if a customer clicks away prior to making a purchase.
 Once you have relevant keyword terms, your goal is to strategically place them in the product title, features, description and the search terms in the back end.

 The Cycle of Optimizing, Analyzing and Repeating

 Note: just because you have optimized your listings once doesn’t mean the work is finished.
 Optimization is an ongoing process and will require going through the cycle of optimizing, analyzing and repeating.To be successful, you will need to pay attention to what keywords are successful in converting sales and enhance those in the listing.
 You can always add more keywords to the listing, or edit the listing to be more relevant for specific keywords.

 Often, there are search terms that you think will be relevant but fail to convert customers.
 In these cases, you may want to update the listing to reflect that feature or benefit more clearly.
 In other situations, you may find that unexpected keywords tend to convert highly and you may choose to focus on these new converting keywords instead.
 Either way, the goal is to figure out what works and continue to push your listing in the right direction.